UCF/Search-Service-Django/README.md

     b. `python manage.py collectstatic -l`
 10. Once deployment steps have run successfully, comment out `STATIC_ROOT` and add a static root path to `STATICFILES_DIRS` in settings_local.py.
 11. Create a superuser to access the Django admin with: `python manage.py createsuperuser`
-12. Optionally, load fixtures: `python manage.py loadfixtures fixture-name`.
+12. Optionally, load fixtures: `python manage.py loaddata fixture-name`.
 Fixtures, if available, are included per-app in a `fixtures` directory.
     - Note: if loading in fixtures for Programs, make sure the `colleges` fixture is loaded _before_ loading the `collegeoverrides` fixture.
 13. Run the local server to debug and test: `python manage.py runserver`